Dog-friendly beach at sunset in Victoria, BC

 Year-round

-A hidden gem tucked away at the end of Cordova Bay Road.
-Parker Park offers year-round off-leash beach access on a quiet, sheltered stretch of waterfront.
-The pebble-and-sand beach is popular with locals but rarely crowded.
-Excellent for dogs who love to wade.
+A hidden gem tucked away at the end of Cordova Bay Road in Saanich.
+Parker Park offers year-round off-leash beach access on a quiet, sheltered stretch of waterfront approximately 400 m long.
+The pebble-and-sand beach is popular with locals but rarely crowded, rarely exceeding a dozen dogs even on summer weekends.
+Excellent for dogs who love to wade in the shallow, calm waters.

 Good to know: Off-leash year-round.
-Limited parking.
-No amenities — bring your own water and bags.
+Limited parking (~15 spots).
+No amenities.
+Bring your own water and bags.

 Sandcut Beach